PolinaYu/old-rsschool-cv/cv.md

 Hi, my name is Polina Yukhnevich.
 I'm a student of the Faculty of Applied Mathematics and Computer Science of the Belarusian State University.
-Now I'm studing at the Rolling Scopes school(android development)
+Now I'm also studing at the Rolling Scopes school(android development).
 My english level is B1+
 Skills
 * Basic knowledge of Java, SQL, C++, Assember language, R. Deep understanding of OOP consept.